Brett-Tanner/Journal/2024/Aug_24.md

 ## August 29th

+- [] Remove the morning Kanji from the activity names on reg page (all)
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch